JonyGamesYT9/JonyGamesYT9/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🎓 &nbsp; I study in secondary school.
-(3th grade)
+- 🎓 &nbsp; I am currently in the 1st semester of High School.
-- ✍️ &nbsp; Trying to be one of the most recognized in the community.